bobabots253/bobadocs/docs/programming/intro-to-robot-code.md

 Clone the [TrainingRobot project](https://github.com/MillsRoboticsTeam253/TrainingRobot), and open it in VSCode.
 You can check if you have got the right project open by deploying the project to the robot and pressing the ++x++ button on the controller.
 If the motor spins, you've got the right code!

+!!! note
+    VSCode may prompt you to "import project to 2020".
+Don't do this.

 !!! warning
     Please don't actually push any of your changes to the Github repository.